Tuition Rates & Fees

 Domestic students may file the Free Application for Federal Student Aid (FAFSA) for the upcoming academic semester during the application process.
-Additionally, students may file for private loans after being offered admission to the MAcc Program.
+Additionally, students may file for private loans after being offered admission.

 Temple University’s Office of Student Financial Services assists eligible students in obtaining State and Federal Government grants and guaranteed loans.

 Please email your questions regarding financial aid to email@example.com

 - CITIASSIST Loan, Citibank

 - SIGNATURE Student Loan, Sallie Mae Servicing Corp.

 - RESOURCE Loan, PNC Bank Education Loan Center